saleor/saleor-docs/docs/customization/extensions.md

 title: Extensions
 ---

-Saleor has implemented extensions architecture.
-It includes hooks for most basic operations like calculation of prices in the checkout or calling some actions when an order has been created.
+Saleor is built based on extensions architecture.
+It includes hooks for most standard operations, such as calculation of prices in the checkout or calling certain actions when an order has been created.

 ## Plugin

-Saleor has some plugins implemented by default.
+Saleor arrives with some plugins already implemented by default.
 These plugins are located in `saleor.core.extensions.plugins`.
-The ExtensionManager needs to receive a list of enabled plugins.
-It can be done by including the Python plugin path in the `settings.PLUGINS` list.
+To provide the `ExtensionManager` with a list of enabled plugins, include the Python plugin path in the `settings.PLUGINS` list.

-### Writing Your Own Plugin
+### Tips on writing your own plugin

-A custom plugin has to inherit from the `BasePlugin` class.
-It should overwrite base methods.
-The plugin needs to be added to the `settings.PLUGINS` Your own plugin can be written as a class which has callable instances, like this:
+Make sure that a custom plugin inherits from the `BasePlugin` class and that it overwrites base methods.
+You can write your plugin as a class which has callable instances, like the one below:

 ```python
 custom/plugin.py